Horden railway station: History

 Site of the original station, photographed in July 2017.
 The current station is located a short distance behind the camera.

 The original station at Horden was opened by the North Eastern Railway on 1 April 1905.
-The station opened as part of the North Eastern Railway's project to build a new coastal line, by linking together and on the routes of the earlier Londonderry, Seaham and Sunderland Railway and Hartlepool Dock and Railway.
+The station opened as part of the North Eastern Railway's project to build a new coastal line, by linking together and on the routes of the earlier Londonderry (Seaham to Sunderland) Railway and Hartlepool Dock and Railway.
 This new line had been constructed primarily to avoid the steep gradients of the inland route at Seaton Bank and Hesleden Bank, but also provided access to the newly developed collieries of the Durham Coast.

 A six-inch Ordnance Survey map from 1922 shows the station, along with a station hotel, located at what was then the southern end of the new settlement, which was built to house workers from the nearby Horden Colliery.

 The new town of Peterlee was established in 1948, and is located about a mile to the west of Horden.
 Hence, at the time, Horden had been the closest railway station to the town.
 However, despite the development of this new town, the station was recommended for closure in the Beeching Report and was duly closed on 4 May 1964.
 Nearby stations at and were also closed.